igorwaw/web-advent/content/2015/07-gates/index.md

 ## Parsing input

 This puzzle gave me some trouble with input parsing.
-First I borrowed the solution from <https://aoc.just2good.co.uk/2015/7> and used the Parsimonious library because I wanted to get to the visualization quickly.
+First I borrowed the solution from <https://aoc.just2good.co.uk/2015/7> and used the Parsimonious library because I wanted to get to the visualisation quickly.
 It worked, but I wanted to have my own parser, no cheating.
 So I rewrote it using only string splitting and comparisons.
 It also worked, but it was long and there was some code repetition.
 Next, I used match/case.
 Much better!
 There's still some repetition, but "good enough" beats "perfect".